tmoroney/auto-subs/README.md

         iex (irm whisper.tc.ht)

 - **Manual Install (for Mac, Linux and Windows):** <br>
-Install Python version `3.10` or less from [here](https://www.python.org/downloads/release/python-31011/).
-Make sure to tick `set environment variables` or `Add python.exe to PATH` during installation on Windows.
-Then you need to follow this [installation guide](https://github.com/openai/whisper/tree/main#readme) to install Whisper and its dependencies.
+Install `Python 3.10` (or less) from [here](https://www.python.org/downloads/release/python-31011/).
+Make sure to tick `Add python.exe to PATH` or `set environment variables` during installation on Windows.
+Then you need to follow this [simple installation guide](https://github.com/openai/whisper/tree/main#readme) to install Whisper and its dependencies.
     > **Warning**
     Only compatible with Python 3.8 - 3.11